Enterprise and Innovation in the Curriculum

 The QAA (2012 p6) draws a distinction between ‘learning about enterprise’ and ‘learning for enterprise’.
 ‘About’ refers to traditional lectures and theoretical underpinnings of a particular theme from within the enterprise and entrepreneurship agenda (eg intellectual property, establishing a small firm).
 ‘For’ is more experiential by nature drawing students into a meaningful and relevant theory led context that allows for self-learning, reflection, visualisation of opportunities for innovation, and then builds towards gaining an insight into what it means to be enterprising.
 When considering enterprise each approach has a place, as does the combined approach.
 There is no conflict with research led teaching as subject driven theory should lead in each case, with enterprise activity being woven in and often unstated.

-Sponsored by the Higher Education Academy, team member Neil Coles wins a National Council for Entrepreneurship Education and Enterprise Educators UK Award for his work in supporting the teaching staff at Cardiff University to develop enterprise through the curriculum.
+National Enterprise Educator of the Year 2013 - Sponsored by the Higher Education Academy, Enterprise team member Neil Coles won a National Council for Entrepreneurship Education and Enterprise Educators UK Award for his work in supporting academic staff to develop enterprise through their teaching.